Glass Spider Tour: Development

 Bowie was joined by long-time friend Peter Frampton on the tour.
 Frampton said "I don't have a book to sell; I don't have an album to sell; I'm just here as a guitarist.
 The pressure is off.
 I'm enjoying myself."
 Frampton and Bowie had known each other since their teen years when they both attended Bromley Technical School, where Frampton's father, Owen Frampton, was Bowie's art teacher.

 Bowie had a clear goal for this tour: to return to the theatrics that he had performed during his short-lived 1974 Diamond Dogs Tour.
 He wanted this tour to be "ultra-theatrical, a combination of music, theater, and rock", and he felt that his previous tour, while successful, had veered away from the theatrics that he preferred:

 Bowie indicated that he was "testing the waters" with this tour, and was potentially considering other large, elaborate stage shows if the tour was successful:

 Bowie decided that the theme for the show would be "the reality and unreality of rock," or, as one critic called it, "rock stars vs. reality".
 Bowie said, "It's not just about a rock singer, it's about rock music, so it has a lot to do with the audience and how they perceive rock, and rock figures, and all the cliches, archetypes and stereotypes, and also family relationship."

 During the show itself, Bowie incorporated a wide variety of props: "I'm really attempting to do a lot of stuff!
 It incorporates movement, dialogue, fragments of film, projected images, it's what used to be called multi-media in the '60s."
 Bowie described how he assembled the show, saying, "The idea was to concoct surrealist or minimalist stage pieces to accompany rock-and-roll songs.
 I wanted to bridge together some kind of symbolist theater and modern dance.
-Not jazz dance, certainly not MTV dance, but something more influenced by people like Pina Bausch and a Montreal group called [La La La Human Steps].
-There are some symbolist pieces, some minimalist pieces, and some vulgar pieces, too – some straightforward vaudeville bits."
+Not jazz dance, certainly not MTV dance, but something more influenced by people like Pina Bausch and a Montreal group called La La La Human Steps.
+There are some symbolist pieces, some minimalist pieces, and some vulgar pieces, too – some straightforward Vaudeville bits."

 When Bowie was asked what he thought his audience expected of him on this tour, he said:

 Bowie reportedly coordinated aspects of the tour via email, a rarity in the late 1980s.
+Management, scheduling and planning for the tour was handled by Bowie's management company, Isolar.